ujwalakoriraj/Brain-Tumor-Separation/README.md

 # Brain-Tumore-Separation
-Separate the tumor from a Brain-Tumur image, using Binary Thresholding
+Separate the tumor from a Brain-Tumor image, using Binary Thresholding